GhostofGoes/sentience-game/README.rst

 ============
-wsu-hack
+sentience-game
 ============

+Source code for the game Sentience.

-Repo for WSU Hackathon 2016 (CrimsonCode.org)
+Started as a crackpot idea for the WSU Hackathon 2016 (CrimsonCode.org)